meza/Stonecraft/docs/docs/06-access-widening.md

 - In the `loom` section, we define the variable `accessWidenerPath` to the according file using the previously defined `$accesswidener` variable.

 :::tip
-Please note, in the `when` loop, the versions are sorted in descending order, as we use the condition `>=`.
+Please note, in the `when` expression, the versions are sorted in descending order, as we use the condition `>=`.
 Make sure to modify the versions accordingly when necessary.
 :::